nnail0/cachelab-b-f25/datalab-b-exp.typ

 + One person's focus was upon, entirely from scratch, approaching the optimization by hand.
 + The other person's focus was on the generation of solutions with generative AI.

-The following parts are the methodolgies used in generating potential solutions.
+The following parts are the methodologies used in generating potential solutions.
+To analyze the solutions, we will be using the provided cache simulation code to gather miss rate data to better compare and build up approches.

 === Human
 The human generated code was developed in the following order: